Advertisement

 The Mazda CX-60 has the hallmarks of being another likeable Mazda, thanks to its very well-appointed and logical cabin, a huge amount of standard kit and reasonable driving dynamics.

 The plug-in hybrid delivers an undeniable turn of speed, so it’s a shame the powertrain isn’t more sorted and the handling not quite on par with premium rivals like the BMW X3, Mercedes GLC and Audi Q5.
-The diesel is vastly smoother, but how many are actually buying diesel these days?
+The diesel is vastly smoother, but how many people in the UK are actually buying a big diesel these days?

 The Rivals